Is the Writing Center only for struggling writers?

 What should I bring with me to my consultation session?

 Depending on what you want to accomplish—a draft, assignment, or notes can be helpful to bring to a consultation session.
-Ideally, consultants prefer having a printed copy of your draft from which to work.
+Ideally, consultants prefer having a printed copy of your draft from which to work, but we have computers available at each station.

 How long is a consultation session?